 This post is the second in my mini-series about software engineering interviews.
 The first post was about Booking.com, the third one will be about Google, and this one is going to be about Amazon UK.
-I received an offer and ended up joining a backend team in the Video department.
+I received an offer and ended up joining a backend team in Amazon Video.

 The Amazon interview looks similar to the interview process of Booking.com and Google, but there are some important differences.
 In this post I will focus mainly on those differences while leaving the technical preparation to another post.
 I will also give my perspective on the internal process.